VesperChen01/GLINT/WARP.md

 ## Project Overview

-**MolStruct Plugin for PyMOL** - A PyMOL plugin for protein-ligand interaction analysis and visualization, with support for strict Schrödinger standards suitable for publication.
+**GlueTK - PyMOL Plugin for Molecular Glue Analysis** - A PyMOL plugin for protein-ligand interaction analysis and visualization, with support for strict Schrödinger standards suitable for publication.

 **Language**: Python (PyMOL plugin)
 **Version**: 1.0.0